 What Governors in Blue Trifecta States Can Do to Defend Our Communities from Trump’s Unconstitutional Mass Deportations

-Why this is dangerous
+Why This is Dangerous

+This is about more than immigration.
+It’s about preserving our democracy and fighting for fundamental human rights – dignity, due process, and freedom from state violence.
 If Democratic governors don’t act now, we risk letting these abuses become the new normal, and no community will be safe from such unchecked government power.

 What Can Governors In Democratic Trifecta States Do?